triton-inference-server/tutorials/Quick_Deploy/HuggingFaceTransformers/README.md

 However, this tutorial is also generalizable for any transformer model provided sufficient infrastructure.

 *NOTE*: The tutorial is intended to be a reference example only.
-It is a work in progress.
+It may not be tuned for optimal performance.

 ## Step 1: Create a Model Repository

 The first step is to create a model repository containing the models we want the Triton Inference Server to load and use for inference processing.
-For this tutorial an empty directory named `model_repository` has been provided, into which we will copy the `falcon7b` model folder:
+To accomplish this, create a directory called `model_repository` and copy the `falcon7b` model folder into it:

 ```
+mkdir -p model_repository
 cp -r falcon7b/ model_repository/
 ```